Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

   #### The Game Choices
     * The game includes clear instructions in the footer and a clear choice of buttons to push.
-These are rock, paper, scissors, lizard, spock.
+These are rock, paper, scissors, lizard, Spock.
 These are interactive buttons that the user clicks.
 These have been styled to give a 3d effect when hovered over as well as the cursor transforming to a pointer.
-On mobile only a 3d effect is in effect.
+On mobile, only a 3d effect is in effect.

     ![Interactive Buttons](https://user-images.githubusercontent.com/83303996/151927052-429e8b6c-064d-42f2-9fbf-8c39d1228ca7.PNG)